akisaarinen/smartdiet/README.md

 designed to highlight the issues related to mobile offloading, *not a polished set of tools for everyday use*.

-It was developed as part of a research project where our goal was to investigate the feasibility of mobile offloading as well as look for ways to provide insights for the application developer about the offloadability of existing programs.
-More details can be found from our paper (currently in the academic publishing limbo, will be linked here when it gets published).

 SmartDiet consists of two tools:

 * Constraint analysis tool to highlight offloadability issues in program source